sairaheta1/landing-page/README.md

 # landing-page ODIN project
-Creating a fake business page from scratch.
+Creating a fake business page geared towards College Students since secondary education is important to me.
+The business will be called Student Solutions, helping students find resources for what they need.

 ## Main Goals:
 - Practice using FlexBox